 Refer to the Away from or Not in Placement policy for how to respond to a young person away from their placement.

 For a child or young person progressing to adoption when does the case plan goal package commence?

-The case plan goal package will commence from the date FACS approves a change to the child or young person’s case plan goal.
+The case plan goal package will commence from the date DCJ approves a change to the child or young person’s case plan goal.
 This is to be the same date they commence at the formal enquiry stage as per the approved OOHC Adoption process.

 What if a child or young person’s adoption process is on hold, does the adoption case plan goal package cease?